Eric Paetkau, music director

 From the thunderstorms of Summer to the frost bite of Winter, Vivaldi’s Four Seasons is one of the most loved pieces of music ever written.
 The SSO is thrilled to feature violinist Véronique Mathieu, the University of Saskatchewan David Kaplan Chair in Music.

-While the first half of the concert will feature Vivaldi’s timeless masterpieces, the second half of the evening is all about heading south of the equator with the tango-tinged Four Seasons of Buenos Aries by Astro Piazzolla.
+While the first half of the concert will feature Vivaldi’s timeless masterpieces, the second half of the evening is all about heading south of the equator with the tango-tinged Four Seasons of Buenos Aires by Astro Piazzolla.

 The Four Seasons – Antonio Vivaldi